Yup, literally a whole stack of GAPS-friendly and low FODMAP pancakes… just for you!

-Believe it or not, these are a regular staple for me, and I’m confident that by now many of my family members and clients love them just as much as I do.
+Believe it or not, these low-fodmap butternut squash pancakes have been a regular staple for me on and off for many years, and I’m confident that by now many of my family members and clients love them just as much as I do.

 - One serving (about 5-6 pancakes) gives us a full serving of veggies, 13 grams of complete protein, a heaping dose of potassium, and the orange antioxidant pigment beta-carotene.

-- ½ cup cooked butternut squash or sweet potatoes
+- 1/2 cup cooked butternut squash or sweet potatoes

 - 2 eggs

-- 1 teaspoon vanilla
+- 1 tsp vanilla extract

-- Butter or coconut oil, for cooking
+- 1 tsp butter or coconut oil for cooking

 - Scramble in a bowl the squash, eggs and nut butter.